-This educational program is intended for medical oncologists, surgical oncologists, pathologists, physician assistants, nurses, pharmacists, and other healthcare professionals who treat patients with AML.
+This educational program is intended for physicians, physician assistants, nurses, pharmacists, and other healthcare professionals who care for patients with AML.

 Upon completion of this activity, participants should be able to:

-- Characterize the pathophysiologic, clinical, cytogenetic, and molecular profiles that guide individualized selective therapies for patients with AML
+- Characterize the pathophysiologic, clinical, cytogenetic, and molecular profiles that guide therapy selection for patients with AML

-- Plan evidence-based therapeutic strategies for older patients, those with preexisting comorbidities, and/or those with secondary AML using novel targeted agents or formulations and refinements of conventional chemotherapy
+- Plan evidence-based therapeutic strategies for older patients, those with comorbidities, and/or those with secondary AML, using novel targeted agents or formulations and refinements of conventional chemotherapy

 - Select optimal maintenance treatment following induction therapy for patients who are not candidates for, or who choose not to proceed to, hematopoietic stem cell transplantation